sma/dart_self/README.md

 ## Resends

-Currently, the interpreter is lacking support for but undirected and for directed resends.
+Currently, the interpreter is **lacking support** for both undirected and for directed resends.
 Neither does the parser understands them nor can the runtime system execute them.
 A resend is a NAME (or `resend` keyword) followed by a DOT followed by either a NAME, OPERATOR or KEYWORD, without whitespace inbetween.
 I might be able to use `(\w+)\.(?=\S)|(\w+)` to distinguish resends from normal names.
 Then a `_T.res` could denote resend identifiers, swallowing the dot.

-The bigger problem is, that to search for a resend message, I cannot start with the receiver for the method lookup but need to start at the parents of the object the current method belongs to.
+The bigger problem is that to search for a resend message, I cannot start with the receiver for the method lookup but need to start at the parents of the object the current method belongs to.
 This is an information I don't keep track of.
 When normally searching for a method, I find and return the `Slot`.
 I'd have